Spectral Triadic Decompositions of Real-World Networks: Introduction

 \section{Introduction}

 The existence of clusters or community structure is one of the most fundamental properties of real-world networks.
-Across various scientific disciplines, be it biology, social sciences, or physics, the modern study of networks has often deal with the community structure of these data.
+Across various scientific disciplines, be it biology, social sciences, or physics, the modern study of networks has often dealt with the community structure of these data.
 Procedures that discover community structure have formed an integral part of network science algorithmics.
 Despite the large variety of formal definitions of a community in a network, there is broad agreement that it constitutes a dense substructure in an overall sparse network.
-Indeed, the discover of local density (also called \emph{clustering coefficients}) goes back to the birth of network science.
+Indeed, the discovery of local density (also called \emph{clustering coefficients}) goes back to the birth of network science.

 Even beyond network science, graph partitioning is a central problem in applied mathematics and the theory of algorithms.
-Determining when such a partitioning is possible is a fundamental question that one straddles graph theory, harmonic analysis, differential geometry, and theoretical computer science.
-There is large body of mathematical and scientific research on how to break up a graph into smaller pieces.
+Determining when such a partitioning is possible is a fundamental question that straddles graph theory, harmonic analysis, differential geometry, and theoretical computer science.
+There is a large body of mathematical and scientific research on how to break up a graph into smaller pieces.

-Arguably, the most important mathematical tool for this partitioning problem is the \emph{discrete Cheeger inequality} or the \emph{Fiedler vector}.
+An important mathematical tool for graph partitioning is the \emph{discrete Cheeger inequality} or the \emph{Fiedler vector}.
 This result is the cornerstone of spectral graph theory and relates the eigenvalues of the graph Laplacian to the combinatorial structure.
 Consider an undirected graph $G = (V,E)$ with $n$ vertices.
 Let $d_i$ denote the degree of the vertex $i$.
 The \emph{normalized adjacency matrix}, denoted $\cA$, is the $n \times n$ matrix where the entry $\cA_{ij}$ is $1/\sqrt{d_i d_j}$ if $(i,j)$ is an zero, and zero otherwise.
 (All diagonal entries are zero.)
 One can think of this entry as the ``weight" of the edge between $i$ and $j$.